-Godiva Chocolates, Unit 2, The Market, Covent Garden, WC2E 8RA, and Jubilee Place, Canary Wharf E14 5NY, with concession stores inside Harrods and Selfridges.
+Godiva Chocolates, Unit 2, The Market, Covent Garden, with concession stores inside Harrods and Selfridges.

 Läderach is a Swiss chocolate brand, and a relative newcomer to the London chocolate scene, though it's been operating in Switzerland for 60 years.
 Tartufi — individually wrapped truffles made from Piedmontese hazelnut — are a speciality, and available in nine flavours, including white chocolate, pistachio and amaretti.

-Läderach, 254 Regent Street, inside Harrods, and at Westfield White City.
+Läderach, 254 Regent Street, 10 Market Building Covent Garden, and inside Harrods, and at Westfield White City.

 Le Chocolat Alain Ducasse, King's Cross